imbugs/simperf/README.md

 + The Number Of Concurrent Threads
 <pre>
         int thread = 10; // the number of threads
-        int count = 20;  // the number of times to execute the test for each thread Simperf perf = new Simperf(thread, count);
+        int count = 20;  // the number of times to execute the test for each thread, -1 means to run forever Simperf perf = new Simperf(thread, count);
 		// start simperf
 </pre>